-3.9 Useful Data Types
+3.8 Useful Data Types

-Idris includes a number of useful data types and library functions (see the libs/ directory in the distribution, and the documentation).
-This section describes a few of these.
+Idris includes a number of useful data types and library functions (see the libs/directory in the distribution).
+This chapter describes a few of these.
 The functions described here are imported automatically by every Idris program, as part of Prelude.idr.

-List and Vect
+3.8.1 List and Vect